miso-lims/walkthroughs/3-0-libraries.md

 1. From _Tracking_, _Kits_, select the type of kit you want to add.
 1. Click _Create Kit Descriptor_.
 1. Fill in the form.
 The _Stock Level_ is not currently used, so leave it at zero.
 1. Carefully select the _Kit Type_ and _Platform_.
-This will decide where the kit is displayed.
+This will determine what the kit can be used for.
 1. Click _Save_.

 ## How do I make bulk orders?